 The Live Music Archive site has thousands of playable examples of (mainly American) concerts and recordings of many genres of music.

 [ Instead of downloading each time to hear a particular piece, a better method is to use a web recording programme.
 Two of these ('TotalRecorder' and 'Web Stream Recorder') are listed under Electro and Software - Web recorders.
 The cheapest versions of these are for audio only, but that should be enough for musicians - real musicians don't need visual appeal? ]

 To quote Artie Shaw (commenting on his musicians doing visual tricks such as holding up their instruments and swaying in unison) "I said the audience doesnt know its fun.
 They think you're doing showmanship.
 And if we have to do showmanship that means we're very insecure about the music.
 Sit down and respect what you do.
-If you dont, they won't. .For musicians, an advantage of keeping copies of pieces on your own storage is that (apart from avoiding the need to download each time,) exercises such as transcribing become so much easier as the piece can be loaded into a program like Audacity then replayed at a speed which is comfortable for your transcribing skills.]
+If you dont, they won't.

-It is now quite easy to let others hear your latest efforts by attaching clips to emails or uploading videos or sound files to YouListen, YouTube, Facebook etc. There is nothing as valuable to a performer as getting feedback from colleagues, but a good second-best is getting opinons from the 'real world'.
+It is now quite easy to let others hear your latest efforts by attaching clips to emails or uploading videos or sound files to YouTube, Facebook etc. There is nothing as valuable to a performer as getting feedback from colleagues, but a good second-best is getting opinions from the 'real world'.

 For many free books on music and almost anything else, the Gutenberg Project is the site.